 ●Once hypertension is diagnosed, restrictions on sports participation are as follows:

 •Athletes diagnosed with prehypertension or Stage 1 hypertension without signs of end organ damage have no restrictions on their participation in sport.
 Athletes with prehypertension should have their BP rechecked annually.
 Athletes diagnosed with Stage 1 hypertension should be treated for hypertension and have their BP monitored according to standard guidelines.
-(See "Overview of hypertension in adults" and "Initial evaluation of the hypertensive adult" and "Prehypertension".)
+(See "Overview of hypertension in adults" and "Initial evaluation of the hypertensive adult".)

 •Athletes diagnosed with Stage 1 hypertension (BP between 140/90 and 159/99) accompanied by signs of end organ damage may not participate in sport until their BP is well-controlled.
 Important features to keep in mind when evaluating the patient newly diagnosed with hypertension are summarized in the following tables (table 3 and table 4 and table 5).